Is La Roche-Posay Cruelty-free?

-No. La Roche-Posay is not cruelty-free because their products are tested on animals when the law requires it.
+La Roche-Posay is not cruelty-free because their products and/or ingredients are tested on animals and sold in mainland China where animal testing is required by law for all imported cosmetics.

 La Roche-Posay’s Animal Testing Statement

-La Roche-Posay states on their website that they don’t test their products or ingredients on animals, except when a regulatory authority requires it.
-In other words, La Roche-Posay’s products are tested on animals in order to sell in countries (like Mainland China) that require animal testing by law.
+La Roche-Posay claims that they don’t test their products or ingredients on animals, except when a regulatory authority requires it.
+This suggests that La Roche-Posay may be selling their products in countries that require animal testing by law.

-No one is forcing La Roche-Posay to sell their products in those countries, but since La Roche-Posay have chosen to do so, they must pay and consent to have their products tested on animals.
+Since La Roche-Posay has chosen to sell its products in mainland China, they must pay and consent to have their products tested on animals.

 Therefore I would not consider La Roche-Posay to be a cruelty-free brand.